jeremyreeder/gridscout/README.md

 ## Search Google Maps from the terminal, get results in MGRS

-GridScout™ is a tool for bulk collection of location data, including MGRS coordinates, to be used by intelligence analysts.
-It uses Google's _Place API_.
+GridScout™ is a console-based tool for bulk collection of location data, including MGRS coordinates, to be used by intelligence analysts.
+It uses Google's _Places API_.

 For more information, see [gridscout.net][docs] or the _docs_ folder.